fstandhartinger/ii-agent-chutes/CHUTES_IMPROVEMENTS.md

 - Tool call loops where models get stuck calling the same tool repeatedly
 - Poor tool call format leading to parsing failures
 - Models not making progress when using `sequential_thinking` tool
+- **NEW**: Premature task completion when models fail to output tool calls but provide substantive responses

 **Solutions implemented:**